This lesson covers right hand rhythm technique. Matt introduces syncopated strumming patterns.

 Length: 23:30 Difficulty: 2.0 Members OnlyLesson 37

-In lesson 37, Matt Brown will demonstrate how to strum sixteenth note rhythms.
+In lesson 37, Matt Brown demonstrates how to strum sixteenth note rhythms.

 Length: 17:28 Difficulty: 2.0 Members OnlyLesson 38